Last updated: May 5, 2026

 - The basic federal eligibility rules are age 55 or older, live in a PACE service area, need nursing-home level care as certified by the state, and be able to live safely in the community with PACE help.

-- Common covered services include primary care, hospital care, home care, therapies, social services, mental health counseling, nutrition support, transportation, prescription drugs, and dental care.
+- Common covered services include primary care, hospital care, home care, therapy, social services, mental health counseling, nutrition support, transportation, prescription drugs, and dental care.

 - If the care team cannot keep someone safe in the community, PACE can still provide care in a long-term care facility.